mnosinov/microblog/old_translations_helpfull_scripts/README.txt

 *.mo - file that is compiled and ready to use by Babel Flask extension

-But now the project is configurated to use flask translation commands: see export_vars_README.txt for more details about flask translation commands.
+But now the project is configurated to use flask translation commands: see l10n_README.txt for more details about flask translation commands.